Harsha170651/Apple_SQL_Project/README.md

 * Analyzed product pricing and warranty claims, contributing to informed decision-making about product launches and warranties.

 ## Skills Gained:
--**Advanced SQL Proficiency**: Mastery in designing complex queries, using CTEs, window functions, and aggregations.
+* Advanced SQL Proficiency: Mastery in designing complex queries, using CTEs, window functions, and aggregations.
--**Data Segmentation**: Expertise in dividing data into meaningful segments for detailed analysis.
+* Data Segmentation: Expertise in dividing data into meaningful segments for detailed analysis.
--**Correlation Analysis**: Developed insights into relationships between key variables, like product price and warranty claim frequency.
+* Correlation Analysis: Developed insights into relationships between key variables, like product price and warranty claim frequency.
--**Problem-Solving**: Tackled real-world business questions and provided data-driven recommendations.
+* Problem-Solving: Tackled real-world business questions and provided data-driven recommendations.

 ## Conclusion:
 Completing this project enhanced my confidence in handling large-scale datasets and solving complex analytical problems.
 It also strengthened my ability to derive insights that drive business decisions.
 This experience positions me as a skilled data analyst capable of leveraging SQL to tackle real-world challenges effectively.